 Years Ended

-December 26, 2013 December 27, 2012
+January 1, 2015 December 26, 2013

 Deferred tax assets:

-Investment in consolidated subsidiary NCM LLC (1)(2)(4) \$233.4 \$252.0
+Investment in consolidated subsidiary NCM LLC (1)(2) \$218.7 \$233.4

-Stock based compensation 6.6 9.2
+Share-based compensation 6.6 6.6

-Derivative instruments 2.1 4.1
+Derivative instruments 0.3 2.1

+Net operating losses 4.1 0.6

-Other 6.3 7.2
+Other 4.5 5.7

-Total deferred tax assets 248.4 272.5
+Total deferred tax assets 234.2 248.4

-Valuation allowance (3.3)

-Total deferred tax assets, net of valuation allowance \$248.4 \$269.2
+Total deferred tax assets, net of valuation allowance \$234.2 \$248.4

-Deferred tax liabilities:

-Discount on liability for income taxes payable to founding members under tax
+Deferred tax liabilities: Discount on liability for income taxes payable to founding members under tax -

-sharing agreement $(3)(4)$ \$ 53.3 \$ 51.3
+sharing agreement (3) \$ 48.9 \$ 53.3

-Depreciation and amortization 3.4 3.8
+Depreciation and amortization 2.8 3.4

-Derivative instruments 2.2 4.2
+Derivative instruments 0.3 2.2

-Notes receivable 2.7
+Notes receivable 2.5 2.7

-Other 0.3 0.2
+Other 0.7 0.3

-Total deferred tax liabilities \$ 61.9 \$ 59.5
+Total deferred tax liabilities \$ 55.2 \$ 61.9

-(1) NCM LLC made an election under Internal Revenue code ("IRC") §754 of the Internal Revenue Code to step-up the Company's outside basis in its share of NCM LLC's inside basis of assets under IRC §743(b) resulting in a deferred tax asset for the Company's acquired share of NCM LLC's assets.
+- (1) NCM LLC made an election under Internal Revenue code ("IRC") §754 of the Internal Revenue Code to step-up the Company's outside basis in its share of NCM LLC's inside basis of assets under IRC §743(b) resulting in a deferred tax asset for the Company's acquired share of NCM LLC's assets.
 The majority of this deferred tax asset is attributable to intangible assets that are amortized over the remainder of the 15-year period for federal income tax purposes and accounted for as distributions under U.S. generally accepted accounting principles.
-The Company recorded additional step-up in tax basis as a result of subsequent payments made by NCM, Inc. to the founding members under the tax receivable agreement resulting from amortization of the IRC §743(b) adjustment.

-- (2) For federal income tax purposes, an amortizable intangible asset was created on the tax-basis balance sheet of NCM LLC as a result of the founding members agreeing to modify NCM LLC's payment obligations under the ESAs and as a result of the common unit adjustments, which are further described in Note 5-Intangible Assets.
+The Company recorded additional step-up in tax basis as a result of subsequent payments made by NCM, Inc. to the founding members under the tax receivable agreement resulting from amortization of the IRC §743(b) adjustment. - (2) For federal income tax purposes, an amortizable intangible asset was created on the tax-basis balance sheet of NCM LLC as a result of the founding members agreeing to modify NCM LLC's payment obligations under the ESAs and as a result of the common unit adjustments, which are further described in Note 5-Intangible Assets.
 The tax effect of NCM, Inc.'s share of the intangible asset is amortized over the remainder of the 30-year life for federal income tax purposes.
 Additionally, units issued under Common Unit Adjustments and subsequent payments to the founding members under the tax receivable agreement, create additional layers of tax basis amortized over the remaining period of the ESA.
 The ESA deferred tax asset was adjusted to reflect the changes in ownership that occurred during the year due to the common unit adjustments. - (3) NCM, Inc. recorded a long-term payable to founding members related to the tax receivable agreement, which is recorded at its present value.
 The discount on this liability is a temporary difference that resulted in a deferred tax liability.
-The Company recorded accretion of interest on the discounted payable of \$13.1 million and \$10.0 million for the year ended December 26, 2013 and December 27, 2012, respectively. - (4) During 2012, NCM, Inc. corrected errors in the blended state tax rate used to measure the net deferred tax asset "Investment in consolidated subsidiary NCM LLC".
-As a result of the correction to the deferred tax asset, the long-term payable to founding members' liability was also corrected.
-This is the discounted amount which is payable back to the founding members under the tax receivable agreement and represents 90% of the cash savings to NCM, Inc. from federal, state and local jurisdictions upon realization of amortization and other deductions specified under the tax receivable agreement.
-As a result of these out-ofperiod adjustments, the Company recorded a decrease of \$22.7 million to its deferred tax asset for its ownership interest in NCM LLC to reflect the tax effected difference between the tax basis and the book basis of these assets.
-In addition, the Company recorded a decrease of \$17.9 million in its long-term payable to founding members.
-The impact of these adjustments was a total out of period income statement impact of \$5.3 million which consisted of an adjustment to deferred tax expense of \$9.6 million offset by a reduction of tax receivable agreement interest expense of \$4.3 million.
+The Company recorded accretion of interest on the discounted payable of \$14.6 million and \$13.9 million for the year ended January 1, 2015 and December 26, 2013, respectively.

-As of December 26, 2013, the Company had gross state net operating loss carryforwards of approximately \$10.5 million, which expire at various dates between 2024 and 2032.
-As of December 26, 2013, the Company had gross capital loss carryforwards of approximately \$1.1 million, which expire in 2014.
-The Company reversed a valuation allowance it had against these capital loss carryforwards as some of the carryforwards were utilized in 2013 and we expect to use the remainder prior to their expiration.
+As of January 1, 2015, the Company had gross federal net operating loss carryforwards of approximately \$8.4 million, which expire in 2034.
+As of January 1, 2015, the Company had gross state net operating loss carryforwards of approximately \$28.6 million, which expire at various dates between 2017 and 2034.
+The Company reversed a valuation allowance it had against its capital loss carryforwards as of December 26, 2013, as some of the carryforwards were utilized in 2013 and the remainder were utilized in 2014.